Hedwig7s/hCraft/README.txt

     PyroPyro, Revenant, Varriount, Voziv, Wallbraker, Zaneo,
     #mcc on Esper.net, HyveBuild/iCraft team, MinerCPP team, OpenCraft team.

-And thank You for using fCraft!
+And thank You for using hCraft!